Susan Carmel Lehrman endows Chair in Russian History and Culture.

 - Languages Spoken

-- Pamela S. Nadell holds the Patrick Clendenen Chair in Women's and Gender History and is Director of the Jewish Studies Program.
+- Pamela S. Nadell holds the Patrick Clendenen Chair in Women's and Gender History, chairs AU's Critical Race, Gender, and Culture Studies Collaborative, and is Director of the Jewish Studies Program.
 A specialist in American Jewish history and women’s history, she teaches a variety of courses in Jewish civilization.
 Her awards include AU’s highest faculty award, Scholar/Teacher of the Year (2007) and the American Jewish Historical Society’s Lee Max Friedman Award for distinguished service to the profession.
 Her books include Women Who Would Be Rabbis: A History of Women's Ordination, 1889-1985 (Beacon Press, 1998), which was a finalist for a National Jewish Book Award.
-Her most recent book, co-edited with AU Professor Kate Haulman, is Making Women's Histories: Beyond National Perspectives (New York University Press, 2013).
-Past chair of the Academic Council of the American Jewish Historical Society, she was deeply involved in the activities commemorating 350 years of Jewish life in America.
+Her new book America's Jewish Women: A History from Colonial Times to Today (W.W.
+Norton) will be published during Women's History Month in March 2019.
+Past president of the international learned society the Association for Jewish Studies, she lectures widely in the U.S., Europe, and Israel.
 Her consulting work for museums includes the Library of Congress and the National Museum of American Jewish History on Philadelphia’s Independence Mall.
-She is past president of the Association for Jewish Studies.

 - Historical consultant to the documentary And the Gates Opened: Women in the Rabbinate, produced by Diva Communications for the Jewish Theological Seminary of America, premiered on ABC-TV in January 2005; the film received an Emmy for religious programming